Graduate Certificate in Technology Policy

 You must also complete a minimum of 3 courses (10 units), each of which must be taken for a letter grade.
 Those courses must be:

-1. Required core course: GSPP 247: Progress?
+1. Required core course: PUB POL 247: Progress?
 An Introduction to Technology and Public Policy (4 units; taught each Spring).

-2. Required policy analysis methods course, chosen from the list below.
+2. Required policy analysis methods course, chosen from the approved course list linked below.
 Courses not on the policy analysis course list will be considered on a case-by-case basis by the program faculty.

-4. A B+ or higher on all final grades for courses counting toward the elective.
+4. A B or higher on all final grades.

 Application

-Students may apply at any time during their UC Berkeley graduate career, regardless of whether or not they have already taken courses that would count toward the certificate but must be able to demonstrate that they have time and schedule flexibility to allow for taking all the necessary courses.
+Students may apply at any time during their UC Berkeley graduate career, after they have completed at least one semester, regardless of whether or not they have already taken courses that would count toward the certificate but must be able to demonstrate that they have time and schedule flexibility to allow for taking all the necessary courses.

 Complete the Application for Admission Form and submit for approval.